 - Then on May 4, 1798, and again on April 19, 1799, John appears on the same dates in the tax list with Anthony and Martin McGraw Sr.

-The last time John appears in the Greenbrier County tax list is May 21, 1800.
+The last time John appears in the Greenbrier County tax list is May 21, 1800 but he also appears in the Monroe County Tax List on 14 May 1801.
+In 1802 forward, we find him in Russell County, VA.

 He may have been named for Martin McGraw Sr’s father.
 That’s pure speculation.

-It is likely that John and Sally (Sarah) Anderson moved from Greenbrier to Russell County, VA about 1800.
+It is likely that John and Sally (Sarah) Anderson moved from Greenbrier/Monroe County to Russell County, VA between 1801 and 1802.
 Having searched for likely prospects, John McGraw of Russell County, VA is highly suitable.
 He first appears in the 1802 tax list there (the only McGraw) and remains there through the 1850 Census for the county.
 In the 1850 Census of Russell County, John’s birthplace is listed as Pennsylvania, not too surprising for the area yet, there are no “local” parents to which to tie him.
-His children’s names are similar to those of his brothers – namely William and Thomas – not that similar names are definitive but are clues of a sort – and there is the name of one son, “Anderson.”
+His children’s names are nearly identical to those of his brothers – namely William, Thomas, Martin, and Henry – not that similar names are definitive but are clues of a sort – and there is the name of one son, “Anderson.”

 Last, but certainly not least: my DNA matches several individuals who claim John McGraw of Russell County as their ancestor.
 So after all of these years of “assuming” that John McGraw was the son of Martin and Margaret McGraw of Greenbrier County, I believe we can change “assumed” to proved.